 When I turned 21 I bought my first brand new car.
 Since I was 21 and had a brand new car I decided to go to Las Vegas for the first time on my own.
 On the way I stopped by my now ex-stepmother's hovel in the desert to see how she was and slip her a few bucks like I often did since I graduated from high school and got a job.
 When she learned I was going to Vegas she asked if I remembered our trip to Santa Barbara and the man in the hospital.
 When I told her yes she scribbled a few things on a piece of paper, put it in an envelope and told me to look him up and give him the note.
 She told me his name was Johnny Roselli and most likely at the Desert Inn.

-When I got to Vegas I found someone who pointed out Roselli to me.
+After I arrived in Vegas I found someone who pointed out Roselli.
 When I started to go up to his table a man with folded arms stepped in front of me blocking me from going any further.
 I told him I had a note I was asked to deliver to Mr. Roselli.
 The man took the envelope and told me to wait.
-Roselli opened the envelope, looked at the note, and told the man who had stopped me to have me come to his booth.
+Roselli opened the envelope, looked at the note then told the man who had stopped me to have me come to his booth.
 The man frisked me then let me by.
 I told Roselli who I was, that we had met once before and that my stepmother had asked me to deliver the note to him.
 He motioned me to sit down, asked how my mother was doing.
 I filled him in as best I could, telling him I do what I can for her, it is just that she is unwilling to accept any help.
 Roselli asked where I was staying.
 When I told him he picked up a phone on the table, dialed a number, told them he was Johnny Roselli, talked a few more minutes, then hung up.
 He told me he had "comped" my room for me, moved me up to a suite, and that during my stay, except for gambling, everything was on the house.
 He said if there was any problem tell them to call him.
 Then he told me to make sure I looked him up before I left as he wanted to return something to my mother.
 Just as I was getting up he made one last comment saying "Ride any trains lately?"
 I just pointed at him and we both laughed.(see)

 When I went back to the Desert Inn I didn't see Roselli but there was a large manilla envelope waiting for me with one of my stepmother's old aliases written on it.
 On the way home I stopped by her place and gave her the envelope.
 When she opened it inside was $5000 in cash.